SAFAD/rest-layer-pgsql/README.md

 index.Bind("users", users, users_handler, resource.DefaultConf)
 ```

-You may want to create a many mongo handlers as you have resources as long as you want each resources in a different collection.
+You may want to create a many pgsql handlers as you have resources as long as you want each resources in a different collection.
 You can share the same `pq` db connection across all you handlers.